Cuisine of New England: Maine

-Maine is known for its lobster rolls—lobster meat mixed with mayonnaise and other ingredients, served in a grilled hot dog roll in the summer, particularly on the coast in locations that serve tourists.
+Maine is known for two sandwiches, the lobster roll—lobster meat mixed with mayonnaise and other ingredients, served in a grilled hot dog roll in the summer, particularly on the coast in locations that serve tourists—and the Maine Italian sandwich—a submarine sandwich.
 Baked beans are very popular in Maine.
 Early white settlers learned to make baked beans from the Wabanaki.
 They were originally sweetened with maple syrup.
 The Atlantic Triangular Trade caused colonists to swap molasses for maple syrup.
 Maine cooks prefer old style bean varieties such as Yellow Eyes, Jacobs Cattle, Soldier, and Marafax.
 Bean-hole beans were a staple at Maine lumber camps.

 Buckwheat pancakes called ployes are popular in Maine.
 Ployes are an Acadian pancake-type mix of buckwheat flour, wheat flour, baking powder and water, which is extremely popular in the Madawaska region, in New Brunswick and in Maine.
 With local toppings, such as maple syrup or cretons, ployes can vary in taste.
 This staple is popular with vegans and is often eaten with baked beans.

-A submarine sandwich known locally as an Italian Sandwich, was reportedly first developed on the Portland waterfront and sold to road construction workers in 1899 by long-running restaurant Amato's.
-Many sandwich shops in Maine now sell Italian Sandwiches.

 Wabanaki influences are common in Maine, and many staple foods including beans, corn, squash, wild blueberries, maple syrup, and seafood are part of traditional Wabanaki cuisine.
 Fiddlehead ferns are part of Wabanaki cuisine and are still prized in Maine, where they are gathered in springtime.
 Foraging remains popular in Maine and people also forage for mushrooms, hazelnuts, acorns, elderberries, dandelions and ramps.
 Maine is known for its seaweed that is used in many dishes as a seasoning and even included in snack bars.

 Maine has a high number or organic farms.
 Maine is home to the Maine Organic Farmers and Gardeners Association, founded in 1971 and is the oldest organic farming organization in the country.
 The 1970 book Living the Good Life by Maine residents Helen Nearing and Scott Nearing caused many young people to move to Maine and engage in small-scale farming and homesteading and this increased the population of the state and the access to local vegetables.
 Maine is home to over 100 summer farmers' markets and over 30 winter farmers' markets.

 Northern Maine produces potato crops, second only to Idaho in the United States.
 Because of this potatoes are very popular in Maine food and even an ingredient in sweets, like doughnuts and chocolate candy.
 Poutine is popular throughout Maine.